jarmoruuth/ClockJx/README.md

 Version history:

+1.2.2 Fix to reading heart rate
-1.2.1 Added heart rate display, digital time color 1.2.0 Updated to latest Garmin SDK and new devices (Dec 2021)
+1.2.1 Added heart rate display, digital time color 1.2.0 Updated to latest Garmin SDK and new devices (Dec 2021, API level 3.2.0)

 1.0.5 First version where configuration works with a real device.
 Includes background images.
 1.0.7 New optional analog time font, more color options, new background images.